HMS Buffalo (1813): Royal Navy service

 Buffalo was commissioned in November 1813 under Mr. Richard Anderson, Master, and became a ship of many uses and refits.
 Anderson was still her master between 1814 and 1815 when she was stationed at the Army Depot at Bermuda.
 Then in January 1816 Mr. W. Hudson became master.

 Buffalo was at Deptford in 1822, 1827, and 1831.
 She was fitted as a timber carrier to carry spars from New Zealand in 1831.
 However, she apparently was in the Quarantine Service at Stangate in 1832.

 Then in January 1833 she was fitted as a convict ship, and F.W.R.
 Sadler took command.
 Buffalo sailed to Australia 12 May 1833 and arrived on 5 October 1833.
 She carried 180 female convicts, one of whom died on the journey.

 Buffalo was an important ship in the maritime history of South Australia, serving at times as a quarantine, transport or colonisation ship, while also aiding the British expansion into New Zealand, New South Wales, Tasmania, and Upper Canada.
 Sadler received gifts from the local Maori chief of Tītore in the Bay of Islands during one of HMS Buffalo's trips.
 The gifts included a pin, a club, and an ornate Hei-tiki, all now in the British Museum.

 Buffalo was paid-off and recommissioned in January 1835.
 Then James Wood took command in July 1836.
-Buffalo sailed from Portsmouth on 23 July 1836, arriving in South Australian waters in December of that year, carrying 176 colonists, including Captain John Hindmarsh, who was to become the first Governor of the new colony of South Australia following the proclamation of that colony on 28 December 1836.
+On 23 July 1836, as the main ship of the First Fleet of South Australia, Buffalo sailed from Portsmouth, and was the last to arrive in South Australian waters on 24 December of that year.
+She carried 176 colonists, including Captain John Hindmarsh, who was to become the first Governor of the new colony of South Australia following the proclamation of that colony on 28 December 1836.
 Other passengers on HMS Buffalo to South Australia in 1836 included: James Cock, Robert Cock (James father), William Ferguson, Osmond Gilles, Charles Beaumont Howard, Young Bingham Hutchinson, and brothers Giles E. Strangways, Thomas Bewes Strangways and Frank Potts (winemaker).